 Crescent Mummy Dogs for Halloween

 - 1 container refrigerated crescent roll dough

 - Line a rimmed baking sheet with aluminum foil or parchment paper

 - Wrap hot dogs in strips of crescent dough

 - Place hot dogs on foil-lined baking sheet, and bake for 15 minutes, or according to directions on package of dough

-- Remove from oven, and add dots of mustard for eyes before serving
+- Remove from oven, and add dots of mustard on candy eyes and press into crescent dough before serving

-I hope you enjoy these spicy sriracha mummy dogs as much as we did.
+I hope you enjoy these crescent roll dough mummy dogs as much as we did.
 They're frightfully good!